..I am an adult survivor of child Abuse.

 We bought a nice home in the suburbs, had hobbies and friends and tried to be good parents.

 Sadly, I ended up in a co-abusive relationship with him as well.
 Neither of us is without blame.
 Realistically, I was so damaged that it was impossible to act or react in a rational way.
-I would constantly endure being left alone with the kids while he was out with his buddies.
-When we were together, we often drank and fought and became violent.
+When we were together, we often drank and had terrible arguments.
 We could not understand what was wrong with me, with us, with everything.

 Yes, I searched hard for answers; therapists, diagnostic testing, brain scans, hypnosis.